Uganda Flag

-The 1996 Constitution grants land ownership rights solely to citizens of Uganda.
-Foreign nationals and corporations may, however, obtain leases for 49 or 99 years.
+The 1995 Constitution grants land ownership rights solely to citizens of Uganda.
+Foreigners cannot own land freehold.
+They may, however, obtain leases for 49 or 99 years.
+Foreigners can either rent/lease from citizens or from the Government.

 Yields are high in Kampala